-In Summer Term you will continue to choose (as previously) two optional modules, where you have the choice of:
+In Spring Term you will continue to choose (as previously) two optional module, where you have the choice of:

 - 1. Global Perspectives on HRM & Employment Relations - 2.
 Ethics & Sustainability Reporting - 3.
-International Business Management and Emerging Markets - 4.
+International Business Management and Emerging Markets and - 4.
 Case Studies in Strategic Management